 Vertigo and dizziness

-The symptoms of dizziness, lightheadedness, vertigo and disorientation can be experienced together with the headache triggered by high blood pressure.
+The symptoms of dizziness, lightheadedness, vertigo and disorientation occur together with the headache by high blood pressure.
 This is usually felt when the individual rises from a sitting or lying position.
 Those who suffer from these symptoms should be careful not to fall due to being off balance especially the elderly.

 High blood pressure headaches usually have concomitant symptoms that manifest at the same time and related to the condition.
 The headache can be accompanied by nose bleeding, irregular heartbeat felt in the chest and pulse points as well as facial flushing.